Stuyk/altv-discord-auth/README.md

 If you ever wanted to go with a passwordless login or authentication method.
 This is allows you to utilize Discord to help with user logins by utilize the oAuth2 Service provided by Discord.

+This was meant to be as intuitive as possible but also as secure as we can make it.
+Which means we utilize an express server to help mitigate fake client-side data.

+This resource requires opening port `7790`.

+This resource requires a Discord Developer Application.
+(Free)

+If you plan on using the whitelist it requires a Discord Bot.
+(Free)

 This also comes with an optional whitelist where you can give players a `role` in order to get into the server.

-This was meant to be as intuitive as possible but also as secure as we can make it.

-This does require opening an additional port for express server purposes.
+The whitelist automatically updates when you add or remove a role from the user.
+It also automatically re-parses the whitelist every `60` seconds.

 # Prerequisites